Homemade Chipotle Spice Rub for Ribs & Pulled Pork

 Preheat oven to 425º

-Transfer the chicken and marinade mixture to a rimmed sheet pan or baking dish, large enough for everything to be in one layer.
+Transfer the chicken and marinade mixture to a baking dish or a rimmed sheet pan, large enough for everything to be in one layer.
 More importantly, make sure the chicken is skin side up, to ensure proper browning/crisping of the skin.
 During the cooking, check to ensure the chicken pieces are getting browned and move things around a bit if needed.

 Roast for 35-45 minutes, until the chicken is nicely browned and cooked through.